 If it can be described in a flow chart it is most likely a process and if there is a written description of how the activities are carried out these tend to be procedures.

 This is probably open to all sorts of debate, but it works for me.

 To read Triaster’s Paul Elson-Vining’s take on the subject, have a look at:

-Terry mentions representing inputs, outputs and activities in a diagram as being a process map.
+I just mentioned representing inputs, outputs and activities in a diagram as being a process map.
 Process mapping allows you to model business improvement in your organisation in an easy, efficient way.
-Download our Process Mapping Shapes guide to learn how you can improve your processes and procedures...
+Download this Process Mapping Shapes guide to learn how you can improve your processes and procedures...